- The Award Lifecycle

 Sponsored research funds generally reimburse the University for the allowable cost of services rendered.
 Stipends do not reflect payments in exchange for services and they are ordinarily not allowed on sponsored research awards.
 If an individual is providing benefit to a project under the direction of a principal investigator, he or she should be paid as an employee (a Research Assistant if a graduate student or an Employee Postdoc if a postdoctoral fellow).

-OMB Circular A-21 (A-21) No explicit guidance exists in A-21 for the allowability of stipends, but the Circular does address student support.
-The only allowance for payments to individuals that do not represent compensation for services rendered appears in Section J.45, Scholarships and student aid costs, which says such payments are allowable ". . . only when the purpose of the sponsored agreement is to provide training to selected participants and the charge is approved by the sponsoring agency."
+No explicit guidance exists in the Uniform Guidance for the allowability of stipends, but the Cost Principles section does address student support.
+The only allowance for payments to individuals that do not represent compensation for services rendered appears in §200.466, Scholarships and student aid costs, which says such payments are allowable “…only when the purpose of the Federal award is to provide training to selected participants and the charge is approved by the Federal awarding agency.”

-Two sections of A-21, Section J10 and G, suggest that stipends should not be charged to research awards.
-First, Section J10 requires that amounts paid to individuals for their services on federal programs be effort reported, implying that payments to individuals which are not for services rendered should not be funded by research awards.
-Harvard's effort reporting system does not include stipends, since these amounts do not represent compensation for work effort.
-And, Section G requires that the University include all modified total direct costs allocable to benefiting activities across its major functions in determining indirect costs.
-If funds used to support effort directly benefiting organized research are coded as stipends, these costs are excluded from the research base in violation of A-21.
+Two sections of the Uniform Guidance Cost Principles (Subpart E), suggest that stipends should not be charged to research awards.
+First, §200.430 (Compensation - personal services) requires that amounts paid to individuals for their services on federal programs be documented, implying that payments to individuals which are not for services rendered should not be funded by research awards.
+Harvard’s effort reporting system does not include stipends, since these amounts do not represent compensation for work effort.
+Additionally, the Uniform Guidance Cost Principles for direct and indirect costs requires that the University include all modified total direct costs allocable to benefiting activities across its major functions in determining indirect costs.
+If funds used to support effort directly benefiting organized research are coded as stipends, these costs are excluded from the research base in violation of the federal cost principles.

 National Institutes of Health